 Rounding out the top ten was Adrian Sutil in the Force India, with teammate Paul di Resta 13th.

 After a promising start to the weekend, Jenson Button dipped back into what has become his ‘normal’ position (this season) just outside the top ten in the McLaren – in this instance 11th.
 Teammate Sergio Perez was 15th.

-Good news on the tyre front is that no Pirelli went ‘poof’ during the course of four hours of running at the Nurburgring, suggesting that the Silverstone explosion problems are a thing of the past… (Apex)
+Good news on the tyre front is that no Pirelli went ‘poof’ during the course of four hours of running at the Nurburgring, suggesting that the Silverstone explosion problems are a thing of the past… (GP247)

 Subbed by AJN.

 German Grand Prix, Free practice 3 – Saturday, 6 July 2013